Description

 Transfers:

-– Connection transportation by bus from Portería Laguna Amarga to the Welcome Center
+– Connecting bus transportation from Laguna Amarga Gate to the Welcome Center

 – Breakfast (coffee, tea, milk, bread, eggs, jam, juice and fruits)

-– Box lunch (cold sandwich, cereal bar, chocolate bar, nuts and fruit)
+– Box lunch (cold sandwich, cereal bar, chocolate bar, nuts and fruits)

-– Dinner (menu of the day, with starter, main course, dessert and water)
+– Dinner (daily menu, with starter, main course, dessert and water)

 Entrance ticket to Torres del Paine National Park